-If you are heading overseas and want to buy your foreign currency from a bank, the good news is, nearly every bank in Australia offers it as a service.
+If you are heading overseas and want to buy foreign currency from a bank, there are only few left in Australia that offer foreign exchange as a service.

 Regardless of the bank, amount you need or currency you are buying, it can be very expensive and incredibly slow.